 How to Import Music from Spotify to Splice

 Step 1.
-Choose the converted Spotify music that you want to add to Splice, and then open the Sharing option.
+Choose the converted Spotify music and add Spotify music to Splice, and then open the Sharing option.

 Step 2.
 Choose the Copy to Splice button and then you can find the Music option.